Sen. Grassley Launches Inquiry Into Orphan Drug Law's Effect On Prices

 A six-month Kaiser Health News investigation published in January found that the orphan drug program intended to help desperate patients is being manipulated by drugmakers.
 While the companies aren't breaking the law, they are using the Orphan Drug Act to secure lucrative incentives and gain monopoly control of rare disease markets where drugs often command astronomical price tags.

 KHN's investigation, which was published and aired by NPR, found that many drugs that now have orphan status aren't entirely new.
 More than 70 were drugs first approved by the Food and Drug Administration for mass market use.
-Those include cholesterol blockbuster Crestor, Abilify for psychiatric disorders, and rheumatoid arthritis drug Humira, the best-selling drug in the world.
+Those include cholesterol blockbuster Crestor, Abilify for psychiatric disorders and rheumatoid arthritis drug Humira, the best-selling drug in the world.

 Others are drugs that have received multiple exclusivity periods for two or more rare conditions.
 About 80 drugs fall into this latter category, including cancer drug Gleevec and wrinkle-fighting drug Botox.